metanorma/visual-diff/README.rst

 Visual HTML differ
 ==================

-The tool will use headless Chrome to screenshot given pages and compare resulting PNG images for differences.
+Uses headless Chrome to screenshot given pages and generates an HTML GUI for visual comparison.

 Setup
 -----